marvinrusinek/angular-10-quiz-app/README.md

 		- have a mapping between q # and correct answer(s)

 - use only one class in section id
 - display of next question text should be in template - no DOM!

-- disable next btn in DI component
+- disable next button in DI component
 - displaying checkmark and x's in the same position from the right of the option box (already done, but maybe it can be done without position: absolute ???)
 - for last question, make sure that the correct answer is selected and time stopped
 - after answering last question it should forward to Results and mat-card should display
 - add cool hover effect on options
 - add animated next button when moving to next question
 - add previous button